m00wl/l4re-spm/README.md

 - `spmm/`: L4Re-package that contains the same-page merging monitor.

+- `conf/`: module configurations and `ned` launcher scripts for SPM examples.

 ## Installation/Update

-1. Obtain the latest [L4Re-snapshot](https://l4re.org/download/snapshots), unpack and place it into `l4re/`.
+1. Obtain the latest [L4Re-snapshot](https://l4re.org/download/snapshots), unpack it and place it into `l4re/`.

    Optional: Apply the following patch to tweak the snapshot for NixOS.